pkalivas/radiate/docs/source/gp/trees.md

     # Create a tree codec with a starting (minimum) depth of 3
     codec = rd.TreeCodec(
+        # Shape is only necessary for multi-rooted trees,
+        # it specifies the number of trees and the
+        # number of inputs to each tree.
+        # For single rooted trees this will be ignored.
+        #
+        # Default: shape=(1, 1) - single rooted tree with 1 input variable
         shape=(2, 1),
+        # The minimum depth of the tree.
+This is the depth
+        # of the initial tree that will be produced by
+        # the codec - evolution will be able
+        # to increase the total size of the tree (without regards to depth) up to max_size.
+        #
+        # Default: min_depth=3
         min_depth=3,
+        # The maximum size of the tree.
+This is the maximum number of nodes that the tree can have.
         max_size=30,
+        # The options for the root node of the tree.
+The root is the last node in the tree
+        # to be evaluated and is the node that produces the final output of the tree.
+        # This is optional and defaults to a single add operator.
         root=rd.Op.add(),
         vertex=[rd.Op.add(), rd.Op.sub(), rd.Op.mul()],
         leaf=[rd.Op.var(0), rd.Op.var(1)],